bennetyee/puzzle_stick_cutting/AccidentPreventionYesIReallyWantToSeeIt/Solution.md

-Suppose in addition to the stick being cut A we had an auxillary stick B such that the length of B is exactly half that of A.  After we make two cuts on A, none of the results can be longer than B.  This is why when the position of the first cut is at _x_ and 0 ≤ _x_ ≤ ½, the second cut at _y_ must satisfy:
+Suppose in addition to the stick being cut A we had an auxillary stick B such that the length of B is exactly half that of A.  After we make two cuts on A, none of the resulting 3 fragments of A can be longer than B.  This is why when the position of the first cut is at _x_ and 0 ≤ _x_ ≤ ½, the second cut at _y_ must satisfy:

 _y_ ≤ _x_ + ½